Virginians vote Tuesday in primary elections that highlight tensions within parties

 Republicans have appealed to the U.S. Supreme Court, which has heard arguments but not ruled in the case.
 If the court were to throw out the new map, Tuesday’s primary process could be wholly or partially discarded, casting the election into chaos.

-Quentin Kidd, the director of the Wason Center for Public Policy at Christopher Newport University, said he will be paying close attention to two primaries that pit veteran senators against younger upstarts to their right and left.
+Quentin Kidd, the director of the Wason Center for Public Policy at Christopher Newport University, said he will be paying close attention to two primaries: the Saslaw-Taeb race among Democrats and a contest between Sen. Emmett W. Hanger Jr. (R-Augusta) and GOP challenger Tina Freitas, who is attacking Hanger for expanding Medicaid under the Affordable Care Act.

 [Republicans who helped expand Medicaid in Virginia mostly escape primary challenges]